4 Home Remedies for Dogs with Ear Yeast Infection

 Is the ear yeast infection happening multiple times?
 If your dog likes to go for a swim on a regular basis then this could be due to the fact that there is still some water trapped inside the dog’s ear.
 Make sure you dry the dog’s ear properly.
 In some cases, this may require a vet-recommended ear drying or cleaning product.

 Food could also be a culprit of ear yeast infections.
 For example, there could be too much sugar going into your dog’s diet.
-In such cases, you might want to avoid feeding your dog food and treats that contain ingredients like corn syrup and honey.
+In such cases, you might want to avoid feeding your dog food and treats that contain ingredients like honey and corn syrup.